SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-conclusion.md

 ## Check Jenkins Results
 You can access the Guided Project and Project Jenkins via https://csc216-jenkins.csc.ncsu.edu/jenkins/.
 (Labs will have their own Jenkins servers.)
-When you log in, your Jenkins job will be listed using the pattern of `GP1-<unityid>`.
+When you log in, your Jenkins job will be listed using the pattern of `GP1-<repository-name>`.
 If you don't see a project, then email the teaching staff!

 Learn more about the [Jenkins continuous integration system and how to use it to for feedback and to estimate your grade by reading the Jenkins tutorial](../jenkins/).
-Your goal is a green ball (no test failures and no static analysis notifications).
+Your goal is a green check (no test failures and no static analysis notifications).

 The Jenkins build for Guided Project 1 will copy the provided teaching staff test cases into your project, overwriting the ones that you were provided.
 This is to make sure that you don't accidentally modify the teaching staff tests through an Eclipse QuickFix.
-If you did modify a test, that will likely lead to a red ball on Jenkins, which means code didn't compile.
+If you did modify a test, that will likely lead to a red X on Jenkins, which means code didn't compile.
 You'll want to use the console output (as described in the Jenkins tutorial) on the build to help you find the compiler error.

 ## Estimate Your Grade Against the Rubric
 All assignments have a rubric that you can use to estimate your grade.
 Use the Jenkins feedback and your black box test results to [estimate the grade for Guided Project 1](../wolf-scheduler/ws-rubric).